TabMGP: Martingale Posterior with TabPFN: Martingale Posterior

 \paragraph{Definition.} Let $\zobs \in \sZ^n$ denote the observed data and $\Pi(F_{\infty} \mid \zobs)$ the posterior law of $F_{\infty}$ given $\zobs$.
 The \emph{martingale posterior} distribution is defined as the posterior law of $\vtheta(F_{\infty})$:

 for all measurable sets $A \subseteq \Theta$.
-The classical Bayesian posterior can be recovered from \eqref{eq:mgp} as a special case by using a Bayesian posterior predictive distribution (PPD) as the predictive rule and the corresponding negative log-likelihood as the loss function; see Appendix~\ref{sec:mgp-bayes-equiv} for details.
+The classical Bayesian posterior can be recovered from \eqref{eq:mgp} as a special case by using a Bayesian PPD as the predictive rule and the corresponding negative log-likelihood as the loss function (Appendix~\ref{sec:mgp-bayes-equiv}).

-\paragraph{Sufficient conditions} A sufficient, but not necessary, condition for the existence of $F_\infty$ and hence for the martingale posterior distribution to be well-defined, is that the sequence $( P_i )_{i \ge 0}$ is a martingale, or equivalently, that the sequence $(Z_i)_{i \ge 1}$ is conditionally identically distributed \citep[c.i.d,][]{berti04limit}.
+\paragraph{Sufficient conditions.} A sufficient, but not necessary, condition for the existence of $F_\infty$ and hence for the martingale posterior distribution to be well-defined, is that the sequence $( P_i )_{i \ge 0}$ is a martingale, or equivalently, that the sequence $(Z_i)_{i \ge 1}$ is conditionally identically distributed (c.i.d.) \citep{berti04limit}.
 The martingale property stipulates that $( P_i )_{i \ge 0}$ satisfies, for every $i \ge 0$ and every measurable set $A$:

-Relaxations of this sufficient condition remain an active area of research \citep[see, e.g.,][]{battiston25new}.
-As noted in the introduction, the term martingale posterior is somewhat of a misnomer.
-Any predictive rule with a well-defined $F_\infty$ limit induces a posterior distribution as in \eqref{eq:mgp}.
-In this paper, we use the term martingale posterior in a broad sense: even predictive rules that violate the martingale property may still induce valid ``martingale'' posteriors.
+Relaxations of this sufficient condition remain an active area of research \citep[see, e.g.,][]{battiston25bayesian}.
+As noted in the introduction, the term ``martingale posterior'' is somewhat of a misnomer.
+Any predictive rule with a well-defined $F_\infty$ limit induces a posterior distribution as in~\eqref{eq:mgp}.
+In this paper, we use the term broadly, so even predictive rules that violate the martingale property may still induce valid ``martingale'' posteriors.

-\paragraph{Computation.} The martingale posterior \eqref{eq:mgp} generally does not admit a closed-form expression and must be approximated by a \emph{finite martingale posterior}, which is the posterior law of $\theta(F_{N})$ where $F_{N}$ is the empirical distribution of $Z_{1:N}$.
-A sample from the finite martingale posterior can then be obtained as follows: \begin{enumerate} \item Starting from $\zobs$, sequentially \emph{forward sample} future observations $Z_{n+1:N}$ for some large $N$:
+\paragraph{Computation.} The martingale posterior \eqref{eq:mgp} generally does not admit a closed-form expression and is approximated by the \emph{finite martingale posterior}.
+This is the posterior law of $\theta(F_{N})$, where $F_{N}$ is the empirical distribution of $Z_{1:N}$.
+A draw from $\theta(F_{N})$ is obtained by \emph{forward sampling} a simulation rollout $Z_{n+1:N}$ from the predictive rule:

-\item Form $F_{N}$ and compute $\vtheta(F_{N})$. \end{enumerate} This procedure for generating a sample from the martingale posterior is known as \emph{predictive resampling} \citep{fong23martingale}.
-To approximate the (finite) martingale posterior, we repeat predictive resampling to obtain $L$ samples $\{\theta^{(l)}\}_{l=1}^{L}$.
-The computation of these samples is embarrassingly parallelisable, as predictive resampling can be carried out independently for each sample.
+then forming $F_N$ and computing $\theta(F_N)$ \citep{fong23martingale}.
+Repeating this produces $L$ samples $\{\theta^{(l)}\}_{l=1}^{L}$.
+These rollouts are independent and thus embarrassingly parallel.